Setsoto Local Municipality elections

 The Setsoto Local Municipality council consists of thirty-three members elected by mixed-member proportional representation.
 Seventeen councillors are elected by first-past-the-post voting in seventeen wards, while the remaining sixteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the 2021 South African municipal elections the African National Congress (ANC) won a majority of seventeen seats on the council.

 Results

 The following table shows the composition of the council after past elections.

 December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 1911 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period from November 2021.

+After the three August 2024 by-elections, the new composition of council was as follows: